Perlkonig/grav-plugin-webmention/README.md

 The **Webmention** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It implements the [Webmention protocol](https://www.w3.org/TR/webmention/) with [the Vouch extension](https://indieweb.org/Vouch).

+**This plugin is still a work in progress!
+Do not install at all, yet.**

 ## Installation

 ## Configuration